 MIMI KENNEDY is a sought after American actress.
-Her acting career spans four decades of television, theater and film.
+Her acting career spans five decades of television, theater and film.
 She currently stars as ‘Marjorie,’ the voice of reason and AA sponsor to ‘Christy’ (Anna Faris) and ‘Bonnie’ (Allison Janney) on the Chuck Lorre comedy MOM on CBS.
 She garnered a Critics Choice Award nomination for Best Guest Performer in a Comedy Series for her portrayal of Marjorie in Season 1 of MOM before becoming a series regular in Season 2.
 “Mom” airs Thursday nights at 9/8c on CBS.
-Season 7 premieres September 26, 2019 at 9/8c.
+Season 8 is set to premiere in the fall of 2020.
 This is the second pairing of Kennedy and Lorre; she played ‘Abby O’Neil’ on the hit television series DHARMA & GREG for five seasons.
-Both Mom and Dharma & Greg are currently available to stream on Hulu.
+Both MOM and Dharma & Greg are currently available to stream on Hulu.

 Born in Rochester, N.Y., Kennedy ignited her acting career on stage opposite TV legend Sid Caesar in Neil Simon’s “Last Of The Red Hot Lovers”, along with Doris Roberts, who became a friend and mentor.
 On “3 Girls 3”, a musical-variety mini-series with Debbie Allen and Ellen Foley, she played opposite Bob Hope, Carl Reiner, Flip Wilson, and Steve Martin (in his prime-time TV debut.)
 Regular TV series roles followed, as Stockard Channing’s sister In “Just Friends,” Co-starring with Peter Cook in “The Two of Us,” and as Jenna Elfman’s hippie mom in “Dharma & Greg.”